statengeneraal/laws-markdown/verdrag/internationaal/verdrag/tegen/doping/in/sport/BWBV0001829/README.md

 (i) other States;

-(ii) organizations and programmes of the United Nations system, particularly the United Nations Development Programme, as well as other international organizations; or
+(ii) organizations and programmes of the United Nations system, particularly the United Nations Development Programme, as well as other international organizations;

 (iii) public or private bodies or individuals;